lkodinsson/MARS/Fantasy/Races.md

 **Languages** Humans start with common and one additional language of their choice.

-## Vulpe

-Vulpes are agile, intelligent creatures resembling humanoid foxes.
-They tend to live in small-sized tribes amongst their own kind (some of which are nomadic), with older generations especially keeping a distance from other races.

-**Stats** Vulpes get +1 Dexterity and +1 Intelligence, plus any size modifiers.

-**Nimble** Vulpes are graceful and keen.
-They can see in both daylight and poorly lit areas, and receive +1 to Acrobatics or Athletics rolls when leaping, running, climbing, or rolling.

-**Size** Vulpes can be be small or medium sized, but are typically medium sized.

-**Speed** Vulpes have a movement speed of 8m.

-**Languages** Vulpes start with the common and vulpish languages.

 ## Lupin

 Lupins are humanoid wolves with hardy, imposing builds.
 They live in tight-knit family groups with some young adults choosing to leave after coming of age.
 They have keen senses and a close connection with nature, feeling most comfortable with soil beneath their paws.
 The powerful lupins never shy away from combat, which their culture views as a deeply spiritual endeavour.